 A. The Crisis Residential Treatment (CRT) program is voluntary and will operate on the principal of choice and with the Recovery, Wellness, and Resilience (RWR) approach as defined by the participant.
 CRTs will incorporate the tenants of recovery, resilience, peer support, and cultural linguistic competence early in the crisis stabilization process.
 The program will embrace the recovery philosophy as a guiding framework, which will provide various options and opportunities for the individuals to succeed in the community.
 The recovery model will promote consumer centered treatment, personal responsibility and independence.
 The program will be strength-based and will instill hope while engaging individuals and their families as they pursue their path to recovery.
-CRTs will serve individuals 18 to 59 years old and will provide culturally and linguistically competent services.
+TAY CRT will serve individuals who are aged 18 through the individual's 26th birthday and will provide culturally and linguistically competent services.